slowernews/wisdom-tldr/README.md

 HOWEVER, don't vow to the gatekeepers.

 > *'Most people are basically afraid of their superiors.
 Someone’s position does not make them important.
 You can replace them as quickly as they can replace you.
-There is infinite opportunity right in front of you.
-You do not need them.
 You are choosing to do business with them as they are choosing to do business with you, making you both equals.'*